 3. “I Thought So.
 You’re Already Showing!” or “You Don’t Even Look Pregnant.”

-When you become pregnant, you’ll also be surprised how people think it’s okay to comment on your body.
+When you become pregnant, you’ll also be surprised by how people think it’s okay to comment on your body.
 You’ll need to remind yourself that they likely have good intentions and aren’t trying to be hurtful, even though their words may hurt.
-No one wants to feel too big or small; we all want a healthy child!
+No one wants to feel too big or too small; we all want a healthy child!
 The best thing someone can say regarding appearance is, “You look beautiful.”

 4. “How Many Children Do You Want?”